Partly Sunny With a High Near 32

 Wednesday

-A 30 percent chance of snow showers before noon.
-Mostly cloudy, with a high near 18.
-Windy.
+A 20 percent chance of snow showers before 11am.
+Mostly cloudy, with a high near 17.
+Windy, with a northeast wind 24 to 29 mph decreasing to 17 to 22 mph in the afternoon.
+Winds could gust as high as 41 mph.

 Wednesday Night